Martha Washington: Marriage to Daniel Parke Custis (1749–1757)

 In 1749, Dandridge met Daniel Parke Custis, the son of a wealthy planter in Virginia.
 They wished to marry, but the father of Dandridge's prospective groom, John Custis, was highly selective of what woman would marry into the family's fortune.
 She eventually won his approval, and Dandridge married Custis, who was two decades her senior, on May 15, 1750.
-After they were married, Custis moved with her husband to his residence at White House Plantation on the Pamunkey River.
-Here they had four children: Daniel, born 1751; Frances, born 1753; John, born 1754; and Martha, born 1756.
-Daniel died in 1754 and Frances died in 1757.
+After they were married, Custis moved with her husband to his residence at White House Plantation on the Pamunkey River, where they had four children: Daniel Jr. (1751–1754), Frances (1753–1757), John (1754–1781), and Martha (1756–1773).
 Daniel Parke Custis was one of the wealthiest men in the Virginia colony as well as one of the largest slaveowners, owning nearly 300 slaves.